 Therapy of peripheral lymphedema is divided into conservative (non-operative) and operative methods.
 Applicable to both methods is an understanding that meticulous skin hygiene and care (cleansing, low pH lotions, emollients) is of upmost importance to the success of virtually all treatment approaches.
-Basic range of motion exercises of the extremities, especially combined with external limb compression, and limb elevation is also helpful to virtually all patients undergoing treatment.
+Basic range of motion exercises of the extremities, especially combined with external limb compression, and limb elevation (specifically bed rest) is also helpful to virtually all patients undergoing treatment.
+As previously stated, even widely used methods have vet to undergo sufficient metaanalysis of multiple studies which have been rigorous, well-controlled, and with sufficient follow-up.